Knowledge

 That's quite a lot of steps for a single person.
 As more and more people join in, that's many minutes every day spent mainly copying and pasting and jumping back and forth between different applications.

 But what if all steps could run automatically?
-Exactly that is possible: If all programmes, emails (e.g. Office365 or GMail), the CRM and the website (e.g. Wordpress) have an API, all three can be integrated, i.e. linked with each other.
-In this way, the form is automatically processed in the future, transferred to your CRM, an automatic yet personalised email is sent and you automatically receive feedback if the person has not responded after 5 days.
+Exactly that is possible: If all programs, emails (e.g. Office365 or GMail), the CRM and the website (e.g. WordPress) have an API, all three can be integrated, i.e. linked with each other.
+In this way, the form is automatically processed in the future, transferred to your CRM, an automatic yet personalized email is sent and you automatically receive feedback if the person has not responded after 5 days.

 This process is also completely independent of the number of people: Whether one or 100 visitors fill out the form every day - the process is stable and always runs the same.